-You have to have an ID at stores, bars, banks, and to drive.
-Isn’t this just common sense?
+›› You have to have an ID at stores, bars, banks, and to drive.
+Why not to vote?

 Because shopping, drinking, banking, and driving are not rights that are enshrined in both the U.S. and Nebraska Constitutions.
-Our democracy is not transactional.
-Our polling places are not stores.
-And we should not casually assume everyone in Nebraska’s life experience is the same as ours.
+Our democratic republic is not supposed to be transactional, like going to the store.
+We should not casually assume everyone in Nebraska’s life experience and access is the same as ours.
 Especially when it comes to voting, our most cherished right under our federal and state Constitutions.

-Doesn’t it say in the petition language that it won’t hinder anyone’s right to vote?
+›› Doesn’t it say in the initiative’s language that this won’t hinder anyone’s right to vote?

-The petition language does include a line about preserving individual rights under the U.S. and Nebraska Constitutions.
-That was likely added to prevent this initiative from being disqualified from the 2022 Nebraska ballot (in the event petitioners gather enough signatures).
-Which is a big red flag right away, and betrays this proposed amendment’s real motive.
+This is a big red flag, and it betrays the proposed amendment’s likely motive.
 Can you imagine the confidence we’d have in the U.S. or Nebraska Constitutions if all of their articles had to explicitly state “as long as it isn’t unconstitutional” in them?
 Isn’t that the point of a Constitution in the first place?

-There’s a sad tradition of laws like these throughout our nation’s history, which say one thing for judges to consider but in practice mean something entirely different.
-If this revision to our state Constitution comes to pass, what matters is how it is put into practice.
-And we guarantee it will deny many Nebraskans the ability and opportunity to vote.
+Throughout U.S. history, there’s an unfortunate tradition of laws like the one being proposed, which say one thing for judges to consider but in practice mean something quite different.
+If this rewrite to our state Constitution comes to pass, what matters is how it is put into practice.
+And this we guarantee: It will deny many Nebraskans the ability and opportunity to vote.

-Lots of other states have these kinds of restrictions.
+›› Lots of other states require IDs to vote.
 Why not Nebraska?